International Student Orientation

 For more information, please click here.

-Fee covers lunch & dinner from August 8 - 12, orientation supplies, t-shirt, and social activities
+Fee covers breakfast, lunch & dinner on January 8, orientation supplies, t-shirt, and social activities

 International Student Orientation Handbook